lexich/redux-api/docs/DOCS.md

 ```

 ####reducer
-- @decription: Define your custom reducer to catch other events and modify state of current entry
+- @description: Define your custom reducer to catch other events and modify state of current entry
 ATTENTION: custom reducer can't catch default events for current entry.
 - @type: Function
 - @default: null